microsoft/hlsl-specs/proposals/xxxx-wave-matrix.md

 The `WaveMatrixAccumulator::Multiply` method performs multiplication of the left and right arguments and stores the result back into the `WaveMatrixAccumulator`.
+This operation does not accumulate into the result, it overwrites the result.
-This is a wave-level operation and cannot be used inside divergent control flow.
+This is a wave-level operation and cannot be used inside divergent control flow: doing so results in undefined behavior.

 For `Multiply` operations the matrix element types must match the accumulator type unless the accumulator is a signed or unsigned 32-bit integer type.
 For